gaba-tope/gaba-tope.github.io/_posts/2025-02-04-music-player.md

 ### 3-2.
 Store and Retrieve Player State in localStorage
 Each information is stored as a JSON string in `localStorage`, and retrieved from `localStorage`.
 It's a key in storing the information of the last played video when switching between pages.
 It also ensures that video resume from the same point with the same mute/play settings when the page is refreshed.

+-----(Update 2025-02-08)-----

+- All `localStorage` in previous scripts were replaced with `sessionStorage`, as reflected in the above full JavaScript.
+This is to ensure that music play records are stored only when the session is active.

 ### 3-3.
 Declare Key Variables
 `player`, `youtubeContainer`, `muteButton`, `playButton`, `nextSongButton` were declared by selecting the elements in the HTML file respectively.

 ### 3-4.
 Create Functions for Features

 1. **`formatTime()`** return times that will be used to show current time and total time.
 2. **`updateSongTitle()`** updates song title.
 This function is used (1) when DOM Contents are loaded, (2) whenever UI state is updated, (3) when music starts to be played.
 3. **`LoadVideoWithState()`** make sure that the video is loaded with stored starting time.
 It's a key function that enables video not to start over when the page is changed.